exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 13 - The Light of Salvation.md

  The first sign was the scout—young Jory, stumbling through the gate with three arrows in his back.

- "They're here," he gasped, blood bubbling on his lips as Grimm caught him.
+ "They're here," he gasped, blood bubbling on his lips as Gorim caught him.
 "Dravos.
 The Herald... he's here."

  Then he died.